“Always give great service and very helpful. Would happily recommend Wise & Co.”

 Gill Holderness, Finance Director, Active Nation

 Many SME businesses operating in the sector have experienced the negative knock-on effects of subcontracting to companies experiencing trading difficulties.
-As a result their attitude to risk has become even more central to their overall strategy and their decision making process.
-Our experts have many years of experience providing commercial and technical advice to clients, whether they are the owners of limited companies or partnerships or self-employed individuals.
-Whatever the size of your business or its structure, we’ll provide you with technical and strategic advice tailored to your specific circumstances.
+As a result, their attitude to risk has become even more central to their overall strategy and their decision making process.
+Construction accounting is a specialist area and our experts have many years of experience providing commercial and technical advice to clients, whether they are the owners of limited companies or partnerships or self-employed individuals.
+Whatever the size of your business or its structure, Wise & Co will provide you with technical and strategic construction accounting advice that is tailored to your specific circumstances.

 “We have been clients of Wise & Co for 15 years, and have been extremely pleased with all aspects of their service.
 We use them for business accounts & tax and personal taxation and have found their advice to be of the highest quality.
 Wise & Co are not just accountants but real added value business advisers (cliché but we really believe it!), who have aided our business to grow and flourish.
 The service you get is tailor made to suit your personal needs as the partners really take the time to know you individually.
 We wouldn’t hesitate to recommend them.”